NTD-Modelling-Consortium/endgame-postprocessing/misc/compute_delta_years/README.md

 ### What are Delta Years?

-Delta years represent the year difference between when a scenario reaches the prevalence elimination threshold compared to a reference scenario:
+Delta years represent the year difference between when a scenario reaches the prevalence elimination threshold compared to a reference scenario.
+The computation produces two types of measures to handle cases where scenarios may not reach the threshold within the time range:

+**For standard comparisons (both scenarios reach threshold):**
 - **Positive values**: Scenario takes longer to reach elimination than the reference
 - **Negative values**: Scenario reaches elimination faster than the reference
 - **Zero values**: Scenario reaches elimination in the same year as the reference

+**For scenarios that don't reach threshold (atleast_delta_years measures):**
+- **Positive values**: Scenario takes at least this many years longer than the reference
+- **Negative values**: Scenario reaches elimination at least this many years faster than the reference
-- **-1 values**: Either the scenario or reference never reaches the threshold
+- **999 values**: Neither scenario reaches the threshold, making comparison impossible

 ## Usage